-How to Know When to Hire a Personal Support Worker
+When to Hire a Personal Support Worker

 Personal support workers (PSWs) play a vital role in improving the care, standard of living, and quality of life for many people.
-As an integral part of a person’s support and healthcare team, PSWs can assist with a variety of needs, such as home safety, medication assistance, and support for the entire family.
+As an integral part of a person’s support and healthcare team, PSWs can assist clients with a variety of needs, such as personal care, the creation of a safe and comfortable environment, medication assistance, personal hygiene, end of life care, and support for the entire family.